25 Destinations Travelers Can't Stop Dreaming About

 Stay: Casablanca Hotel by Library Hotel

-The Library Collection of properties in New York rank as the top hotels for families, including the Casablanca.
-Within steps of Times Square, this property features a lovely — and complimentary — daily wine and hors d'oeuvres hour to bring fellow guests together in between their explorative pursuits.
+The Library Collection in New York is perfect for families.
+The Casablanca is within steps of Times Square, and features a lovely — and complimentary — daily wine and hors d'oeuvres hour to bring fellow guests together in between their explorative pursuits.

 12. Siem Reap, Cambodia